christianalfoni/EmptyBox/posts/2015_05_18_Cerebral-developer-preview.md

   projectRows: projectRows
 });
 ```
 Cerebral is able to map a state value to a new value when its own or dependant state values change.
-You define this behaviour by returning an object.
+You define this behaviour by returning an object from a function.
 The object needs a **value** property which will be the initial value of the state.
 The **deps** property lets you point to other paths in the cerebral.
-Any changes on those paths will remap the state value using the last property, **get**.
+Any changes on those paths will remap the state value using the last property, the method **get**.
 The first argument received in the **get()** method is the cerebral instance.
 You can use this to grab other state values and trigger signals.
 The second argument is the values of the depending state.
 As stated above, if anything changes on the source data we want it to be updated.
 The last argument is the value of the state itself, in this case an array.

 ### Even more complex state
 So lets take this a step further.
 What if the projects has an authorId that references a specific user?
 Maybe we can use our map to merge in that information?